18F/handbook/_pages/how-we-work/software.md

 If the ATO is expired or you cannot find it in GEAR, you can post in the Slack channel [#gsait-shared](https://gsa-tts.slack.com/messages/gsait-shared/) to ask if there is an updated ATO.
 If there is no ATO or the ATO is expired, you will need to go through the ATO process to ensure your software is approved by security.
 You can follow these steps to [submit a new software for ATO](https://insite.gsa.gov/topics/information-technology/do-it-yourself-self-help/software-and-applications/software-downloads-and-requests/it-standards).
 The ATO process can take 4-6 weeks and [costs money](https://docs.google.com/spreadsheets/d/1PokRIGaGl04sxMxEHGwMIRaJDx4OPEXpJ7g69ekDdz8/edit#gid=1451563242z) and there is no guarantee it will be approved.
 If your need is urgent, try to find something in [GEAR, IT Standards](https://ea.gsa.gov/#!/itstandards) list that is already approved and meets your needs.

-### Step 2: If you haven't already used the [TTS Tech Portfolio General Request Form](https://forms.gle/wPrCXJqDgaksXRwV8) to get a _New Software (consult)_ please do so.
+### Step 2: If you haven't already submit a [GSA IT Help Desk ticket](https://servicedesk.gsa.gov) and provide the Tech Portfolio with the ticket number in Slack [#tts-tech-portfolio channel](https://gsa-tts.slack.com/archives/CNW3GL70S) or by email `devops@gsa.gov`.

-Please ensure that your justification in the Google Form is detailed, so it can be used to request FITARA approval.

 ### Step 3: [Submit a micropurchase request.]({{site.baseurl}}/purchase-requests/)